 .pylintrcfile, and select Add.

-Open the file for editing, and you'll see a variety of settings you can work with.
+Open the file for editing, which contains a variety of settings you can work with.
 To disable a warning, locate the

 [MESSAGES CONTROL]section, then locate the

-disablesetting below that.
-You'll see a long string of specific messages, to which you can append whichever warnings you want.
+disablesetting in that section.
+There is a long string of specific messages, to which you can append whichever warnings you want.
 In the example here, append

 ,missing-docstring(including the delineating comma).

-.pylintrcfile and re-run PyLint to see that the warnings are now suppressed.
+.pylintrcfile and run PyLint again to see that the warnings are now suppressed.